Click here to get your $50 Airbnb Coupon toward your first Airbnb rental!

-We almost exclusively stay in Airbnb rentals when we travel.
-In fact, I don’t think we’ve stayed in a European hotel since… umm… maybe 2014.
-So yeah, we’re fully on the Airbnb bandwagon.
-That’s why we wanted to share you our Airbnb promo code.
+I almost exclusively stay in Airbnb rentals when we travel.
+In fact, I don’t think I’ve stayed in a European hotel since… umm… maybe 2014.
+So yeah, I’m fully on the Airbnb bandwagon.
+That’s why I wanted to share with you our Airbnb promo code.

-We’ve rented apartments in Paris, Marseilles, Montpellier, London, Amsterdam, Berlin, Florence, Venice, Milan, Rome, Budapest, Lisbon, Barcelona, Cape Town, Brooklyn, Lucern, and I’m sure we’re missing a few — each experience has been great.
+Over the years I’ve rented apartments in Paris, Marseilles, Montpellier, London, Amsterdam, Berlin, Florence, Venice, Milan, Rome, Budapest, Seville, Madrid, Lisbon, Barcelona, Cape Town, Brooklyn, Portland, Lucern, and I’m sure I’m missing a few — each experience has been great.

 Some Of The Airbnb Apartment We’ve Rented

 We thought it would be fun to show a few of the Airbnb apartments we’ve rented over the past few years to give you an idea of the kind of properties available.
 We also wanted to list the good and the bad about each one to give you an idea of what to look for when booking your next Airbnb.